osm-search/Nominatim/docs/admin/Installation.md

     Installing Nominatim through CMake is now deprecated.
 The infrastructure will be removed in Nominatim 5.0.
 Please switch to pip installation.

+To build Nominatim with CMake, you need to download and unpack the source code as described above.
 The code must be built in a separate directory.
 Create the directory and change into it.